-- As was the case during the 2020-2021 school year, school nurses will play a critical role in connecting families with options for obtaining COVID-19 testing. - The district is working with local vendors to determine the viability of offering testing onsite in each school building. - Testing will continue to be recommended in cases of exposure in coordination with local health departments. - PCR or Rapid tests are accepted for Positive results. - Negative Tests for clearance to return to school due to illness/close contact exposure/travel requires a PCR test.
+- On January 2, 2022 the district partnered with Mirimus to offer free COVID-19 saliva testing to students and staff.
+Over 1200 individuals were tested. - Testing will continue to be recommended in cases of exposure in coordination with local health departments. - PCR or Rapid tests are accepted for Positive results. - Negative Tests for clearance to return to school due to illness/close contact exposure/travel requires a PCR test.
 If a rapid antigen test is performed, an additional clearance note from a healthcare provider will be required to return to school. - Home based testing kits will not be accepted, for return to school clearance. - The district will continue to educate the community about the signs and symptoms of COVID-19. - District nursing staff will make referrals to local agencies that offer COVID testing.